kelcho-spense/Tableau-Project---HR-Dashboard/README.md

 - Users should be able to filter the list based on any of the available columns.

 ## Data Generation
+You can follow below steps to generate data into a .cvs file called humanResources.cvs or you can download the above file which contains this file.
 1. Chat-GPT Prompts
 Generate python script to generate a realistic dataset of 8950 records for human resources.
 The dataset should include the following attributes:
 - Employee ID: A unique identifier.